rhyths08/FLUTTER_FESTIVAL_2022_TEAM_FLUBBER_SESSION_3/README.md

-# love_calculator
+# THE LOVE CALCULATOR

-A new Flutter project.
+A calculator to calculate the percentage of you and your loved ones!!

 ## Getting Started